 When an opportunity to party rolls around, I like to pull out all the stops, don’t you?
 I’ll be finding opportunities to make this Smoky Jalapeno Bacon Dip.
 It’s positively addictive, all smoky bacon flavor spiked with the hot peppers and just a touch of vinegar for a subtle tang.

+This Steak Chimichanga with Green Chili Verde Sauce is one of my fave recipes and it came from leftover steak.
 Who has leftover steak, anyway?
-Certainly not at my house where steak is a bit of a rarity, but at my folks?
+I don’t know about you, but certainly not at my house where steak is a bit of a rarity.
+At my folks?
 Yeah.
 Quite frequently.
 A love of beef (they live in ranching country) and smaller appetites often lead to a bit of steak that could easily languish in the fridge.

 I suppose these bars should have a better name.
 They’re luscious, creamy and dreamy from the silky custard topping, just bursting with blueberries, all the way down to the gorgeous shortbread crust.

 St. Paddy’s is just around the corner, so it’s time to think about partying just a little, isn’t it?
 When I was a kid, that meant anything green.
 Green ice-cream cones, cupcakes tinted green, and green beer.